West Ham United have a rich history as a football club. The Irons were founded in 1895 as Thames Ironworks but renamed as West Ham United in 1900.

 West Ham’s kits have featured the club’s iconic colours of claret and blue since the early days of the club.

-The earliest kits were fairly simple, featuring vertical stripes or solid colours, but over time the designs became more elaborate, incorporating elements such as crossed hammers and castle motifs.
+The earliest kits were fairly simple, featuring vertical stripes or solid colours.
+But over time the designs became more elaborate, incorporating elements such as crossed hammers and castle motifs.

 League history